Shellharbour Airport

-Shellharbour Airport, formerly Illawarra Regional Airport, also referred as Albion Park Aerodrome or Wollongong Airport, is an airport located in Albion Park Rail, New South Wales, Australia.
+Shellharbour Airport, formerly Illawarra Regional Airport, also known as Wollongong Airport and Albion Park Aerodrome is an airport located in Albion Park Rail, New South Wales, Australia.

 The Historical Aircraft Restoration Society is located at the airport.
-Link Airways operates daily services from the airport to Melbourne and Brisbane.
-Various businesses operate out of Shellharbour Airport including Touchdown Helicopters and BIGWAVE Skydive.
+Link Airways operates services from the airport to Melbourne and Brisbane, four times weekly.

+Various businesses operate out of Shellharbour Airport including Touchdown Helicopters, BIGWAVE Skydive, Performance Aviation (aircraft maintenance and pilot training), Toll Ambulance Rescue and Wollongong Aviation Fuels.

 Overview

 The airport is owned and operated by Shellharbour City Council.

 It is located at the intersection of the Princes Highway and Illawarra Highway at Albion Park Rail.
 The airport is an 80-minute drive from Sydney Airport and 60 minutes from Sydney's southern suburbs.

 The airport is home to the Historical Aircraft Restoration Society (HARS) and a range of tourism-related operations.

 Toll Group Ambulance Services have based one AW139 helicopter at the airport since 2017.

 History

 World War II

 As early as the 1920s, aviators had used fields in the Albion Park area for pleasure flights and demonstrations.
 RAAF Albion Park was built in 1942 as a Royal Australian Air Force (RAAF) Operational Base during World War II on land compulsorily acquired by the Australian Government.
 The base was used to conduct pilot training and was considered an important strategic asset in the defence of the Illawarra, particularly the steelworks at Port Kembla.
 Decorated fighter ace Clive Caldwell, a local resident, received RAAF training at the airfield.
 A satellite airfield was constructed north of Cordeaux Dam to support operations at Albion Park.